+The oil level is checked with a dip stick located on the starboard side of the engine.
+The engine must be off to check the oil level and the boat must be reasonably level.
 Access to the dipstick is possible by removing the companionway steps or the engine room panel in the aft starboard cabin.
 The dipstick is on the starboard side of the engine.
 To check the level, remove the dipstick, wipe it clean, put it back in and remove it.
 The oil level on the dipstick should be between MIN. and MAX.
 Only add oil if the level is at MIN.
 If you do have to add oil, do so through the oil filler on top of the engine.
 Be sure to differentiate between the oil and water filler.
 Do not overfill with oil as this can cause damage to the engine.
 The engine oil and the oil filter should be changed every 200 engine operating hours.
 When they are changed the date and engine hours should be recorded in the ship's log and in the maintenance log (an Excel file on the ship's computer).

-c) Alternator and Refrigerator Compressor Belt Tension
+c) Alternator Belt Tension

-Make sure the belts have not become loose or the engine may overheat.
-There should be about 5-10mm ( $\frac{1}{4}$ - $\frac{1}{2}$ inch) play in the belts if they are properly tensioned.
+Make sure the belt has not become loose or the engine may overheat.
+There should be about 5-10mm ( $\frac{1}{4}$ - $\frac{1}{2}$ inch) play in the belt if it is properly tensioned.